Natural Products

 We know men and women are different – but did you realise how that affects your health too?

-If you remember a book that was published called Men are from Mars and Women are from Venus, which was about the different way men and women relate emotionally, think of this is the health symptom equivalent.
+A few years ago there was a book that was published called Men are from Mars and Women are from Venus, which was about the different way men and women relate emotionally.

 Heart attack